Prosumma/CoreDataQueryInterface/README.md

 let fetchRequest = EntityQuery.from(Employee).order("lastName").limit(20).request()
 ```

-## Status

-Dig in.
-An earlier but similar version of the library has already proven itself in a production project.
-Everything shown above (and more) works and works well.
-However, before I can tag a 1.0 release, I want to write documentation and unit tests.

 ## Requirements

 CDQI requires Swift >= 1.2 and iOS >= 8.3 or Mac OS X >= 10.10.3.
 (It may work on earlier minor versions of iOS and Mac OS X, but that has not been tried.)